RosanneUssery/food-rescue-robot-v2/CONTRIBUTING.md

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
 For more information, please see our [Code of Conduct](code_of_conduct.md).

 ## What Should I Know Before I Get Started?
 Since this is a Ruby project, if you intend to work on the back end, you will want to have Ruby 3.0.2 installed on your machine.
-We are using Vue v.2.5.2 on the front end, so familiarity with how to use and install these frameworks will help you get started.
-Basic Git commands and utilization
+We are using Vue v.2.5.2 on the front end as well.
+Familiarity with how to use and install these frameworks will help you get started.
+Basic Git commands and utilization will also help you as well as an understanding of Ruby's `gem` commands and Vue's `npm` or `yarn` package builders.

+Having an IDE (integrated development environment) will also help.
+Some free ones that work well are [Atom](https://github.com/atom/atom#installing) and [Visual Studio Code](https://code.visualstudio.com/).